leolangberg/IV1351/README.md

 Insertionscript is made as to give example entry data.

+Queries contains a script for specific database queries performed.

 JDBC-Soundgood-master is a Java-DataBase-Connectivity (JDBC) linking the database to a smaller interface command program.